World War II in Yugoslavia: 1942

-On 15 January 1942, the Bulgarian 1st Army, with 3 infantry divisions, transferred to south-eastern Serbia.
+On 15 January 1942, the Bulgarian 1st Army, with three infantry divisions, transferred to south-eastern Serbia.
 Headquartered at Niš, it replaced German divisions needed in Croatia and the Soviet Union.

 The Chetniks initially enjoyed the support of the Western Allies (up to the Tehran Conference in December 1943).
 In 1942, Time Magazine featured an article which praised the "success" of Mihailović's Chetniks and heralded him as the sole defender of freedom in Nazi-occupied Europe.

 Tito's Partisans fought the Germans more actively during this time.
 Tito and Mihailović had a bounty of 100,000 Reichsmarks offered by Germans for their heads.
 While "officially" remaining mortal enemies of the Germans and the Ustaše, the Chetniks were known for making clandestine deals with the Italians.
 The Second Enemy Offensive was a coordinated Axis attack conducted in January 1942 against Partisan forces in eastern Bosnia.
 The Partisan troops once again avoided encirclement and were forced to retreat over the Igman mountain near Sarajevo.

-The Third Enemy Offensive, an offensive against Partisan forces in eastern Bosnia, Montenegro, Sandžak and Herzegovina which took place in the spring of 1942.
-It was known as Operation TRIO by the Germans, and again ended with a timely Partisan escape.
+The Third Enemy Offensive, an offensive against Partisan forces in eastern Bosnia, Montenegro, Sandžak and Herzegovina which took place in the spring of 1942, was known as Operation TRIO by the Germans, and again ended with a timely Partisan escape.
 Over the course of the summer, they conducted the so-called Partisan Long March westwards through Bosnia and Herzegovina, while at the same time the Axis conducted the Kozara Offensive in northwestern Bosnia.

 The Partisans fought an increasingly successful guerrilla campaign against the Axis occupiers and their local collaborators, including the Chetniks (which they also considered collaborators).
 They enjoyed gradually increased levels of success and support of the general populace, and succeeded in controlling large chunks of Yugoslav territory.
 People's committees were organised to act as civilian governments in areas of the country liberated by the Partisans.
 In places, even limited arms industries were set up.

 To gather intelligence, agents of the Western Allies were infiltrated into both the Partisans and the Chetniks.
 The intelligence gathered by liaisons to the resistance groups was crucial to the success of supply missions and was the primary influence on Allied strategy in the Yugoslavia.
 The search for intelligence ultimately resulted in the decline of the Chetniks and their eclipse by Tito's Partisans.
 In 1942, though supplies were limited, token support was sent equally to each.
 In November 1942, Partisan detachments were officially merged into the People's Liberation Army and Partisan Detachments of Yugoslavia (NOV i POJ).